perskii/CovidPortfolio/README.md

 # CovidPortfolio-SQL-Tableau 📊

 CovidPortfolio-SQL-Tableau is a project that focuses on analyzing and visualizing Covid-19 data using SQL and Tableau.
+Also is focusing on data-cleaning.
 The project utilizes SQL queries to extract and analyze data related to Covid-19 cases, deaths, and vaccinations from a database.
 The analyzed data is then visualized using Tableau to create interactive and informative dashboards. 📈📉

 ## Features 🚀